Astatine: Chemical

 The chemistry of astatine is "clouded by the extremely low concentrations at which astatine experiments have been conducted, and the possibility of reactions with impurities, walls and filters, or radioactivity by-products, and other unwanted nano-scale interactions".
-Many of its apparent chemical properties have been observed using tracer studies on extremely dilute astatine solutions, typically less than 10^{−10} mol·L^{−1}.
+Many of its apparent chemical properties have been observed using tracer studies on extremely dilute astatine solutions, typically less than 10^{−10} mol dm^{−3}.
 Some properties, such as anion formation, align with other halogens.
 Astatine has some metallic characteristics as well, such as plating onto a cathode, (Note: It is also possible that this is sorption on a cathode.) and coprecipitating with metal sulfides in hydrochloric acid.
 It forms complexes with EDTA, a metal chelating agent, and is capable of acting as a metal in antibody radiolabeling; in some respects, astatine in the +1 state is akin to silver in the same state.
 Most of the organic chemistry of astatine is, however, analogous to that of iodine.
 It has been suggested that astatine can form a stable monatomic cation in aqueous solution.

-Astatine has an electronegativity of 2.2 on the revised Pauling scale – lower than that of iodine (2.66) and the same as hydrogen.
+Astatine has an electronegativity of 2.2 on the revised Pauling scale—lower than that of iodine (2.66) and the same as hydrogen.
 In hydrogen astatide (HAt), the negative charge is predicted to be on the hydrogen atom, implying that this compound could be referred to as astatine hydride according to certain nomenclatures.
 That would be consistent with the electronegativity of astatine on the Allred–Rochow scale (1.9) being less than that of hydrogen (2.2).
-(Note: The algorithm used to generate the Allred-Rochow scale fails in the case of hydrogen, providing a value that is close to that of oxygen (3.5).
+(Note: The algorithm used to generate the Allred–Rochow scale fails in the case of hydrogen, providing a value that is close to that of oxygen (3.5).
 Hydrogen is instead assigned a value of 2.2.
-Despite this shortcoming, the Allred-Rochow scale has achieved a relatively high degree of acceptance.)
+Despite this shortcoming, the Allred–Rochow scale has achieved a relatively high degree of acceptance.)
 However, official IUPAC stoichiometric nomenclature is based on an idealized convention of determining the relative electronegativities of the elements by the mere virtue of their position within the periodic table.
 According to this convention, astatine is handled as though it is more electronegative than hydrogen, irrespective of its true electronegativity.
 The electron affinity of astatine, at 233 kJ mol^{−1}, is 21% less than that of iodine.
 In comparison, the value of Cl (349) is 6.4% higher than F (328); Br (325) is 6.9% less than Cl; and I (295) is 9.2% less than Br.
-The marked reduction for At was predicted as being due to spin–orbit interactions.
+The marked reduction for at was predicted as being due to spin–orbit interactions.
 The first ionization energy of astatine is about 899 kJ mol^{−1}, which continues the trend of decreasing first ionization energies down the halogen group (fluorine, 1681; chlorine, 1251; bromine, 1140; iodine, 1008).